sutjipot/comfoodable/README.md

 ## Deliverable
 Streamlit was used to make a user-interactive [app](https://comfoodable.streamlit.app/) The app sometimes needs to wake up before being available again.
 It might take some time.
 The app also requires a few changes because of compatibility issues.
+Until it is fixed, screenshots are available to show the demo.